Common questions about opioids

 If you are caring for someone with cancer pain, you may have some other specific questions about opioids.
-Check out these answers to common questions from carers.
+Check out the common questions about opioids below.

 When people take morphine or other opioids only to relieve acute pain or for palliative care, they are unlikely to become addicted to the medicines.
 You may experience withdrawal symptoms when you stop taking a drug, but this is not addiction.
 For this reason, your doctor will reduce your dose gradually.
 Talk to your doctor if you are concerned about drug dependence.

 Taking opioids for pain relief is different to an addiction.
 Someone with a drug addiction problem takes drugs to satisfy physical or emotional needs, despite the drugs causing harm.
 A small number of people who take opioids long-term for pain relief are at risk of becoming addicted.
 The risk is higher for people who have misused medicines in the past.

 Not necessarily.
 Strong pain relievers are usually given by mouth in either liquid or tablet form.
 If you’re vomiting, opioids can be given as a suppository inserted into the bottom, by a small injection under the skin (subcutaneously), through a skin patch or in lozenge form.
 See this list of the different ways medicines are taken.

 Opioids can also be injected into a vein for short-term pain relief, such as after surgery.
 This is called intravenous opioid treatment and it is given in hospital.

 If I start opioids too soon, will they be less effective later?